shpak86/aegis/README.md

 - This protection grants access to **index.html** only for clients with a valid token
 - Any client is allowed to **GET** no more than 10 comments per second, and **POST** only 2 comments per second
 - A client is also allowed to make up to 100 **GET** requests to all `/api` endpoints
+- There are two permanent tokens are defined

 ### Nginx Configuration